Third in a series about wildfire protection in the Nelson area

 Timber company: ‘It is an extreme hazard’

-The new road will then pass through land owned by Anderson Creek Timber, which also currently has no road access.
+The new road will then pass through land owned by Anderson Creek Timber (the purple block on the map), which also currently has no road access.
 This will let the company log the property and carry out fuel treatment.

 “We have 16 acres of land there and we are looking at selectively logging most or all of it, to maybe 50 to 60 per cent area removal, depending on the economics at the time,” said the company’s Brent Petrick.